raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_7.md

 Don’t worry, I’ll kept the maths to a minimum.
 You’ll have no problem understanding it, and anyway, you’re going to be programming a computer to do the maths for you!

-What you want is to only show places that are close to where a user currently is.
+What you want is to only show litter bins that are close to where a user currently is.
 To do this, you need to find the distance between two addresses.

 To explain how this works, I'll be talking about three things:
   1. Latitude